 What will I do as a Marine Conservation volunteer?

 On arrival in Thailand, your adventure as a Diving & Marine Conservation volunteer begins!
 After your induction, our staff will fit you for your scuba gear, explain our work in the area, and start you on your marine conservation work.
 Here’s what you’ll get up to:

-Learn to dive and then take part in survey dives with professional divers
+Take part in survey dives with professional divers

-Beach clean-ups along Ao Nang’s coastline
+Join beach clean-ups along the coastline

 Our partners in Thailand